 Paddle Weight

-All else being equal, a lighter paddle is better than a heavier one, both on the water and off, but it’s hard to recommend a target weight for a packrafting paddle because the type of paddling you intend to do will determine how strong you need the paddle to be, and the materials it’s made from will determine a paddle’s strength-to-weight ratio (and price).
+All else being equal, a lighter paddle is better than a heavier one, both on the water and off, but it’s hard to recommend a target weight for a packrafting paddle because the type of paddling you intend to do will determine how strong the paddle must be, and the materials it’s made from will determine a paddle’s strength-to-weight ratio (and price).
 A carbon fiber paddle might be the same weight as an aluminum and plastic paddle, but one will be much stronger than the other.
 Personally, I wouldn’t buy a paddle heavier than 1000 grams (35 oz), but I’m not much of a whitewater paddler.
 My modified carbon 5-piece paddle (see video below) weighs only 724 grams (25.5 oz) and it’s strong enough for my needs.

 Paddle Length & Blade Size